 If you are suffering from chronic pain, inflammatory conditions or muscle spasms, you might consider using a TENS unit at home or work.
 Transcutaneous electrical nerve stimulation (TENS) involves the use of low-voltage electric currents to treat pain.
 The electrical impulses can reduce the pain signals going to the spinal cord and brain.
-During the stimulation, they may also product natural chemicals-endorphins in your body, which are the body’s painkillers.
-It can help relieve pain and promote a feeling of well-being.
-However, before you attach the pads directly to your skin, there are things you should know first.
+During the stimulation, they may also produce natural body chemicals – endorphins -- which are the body’s natural painkillers.
+This helps relieve pain and promotes a feeling of well-being.
+However, before you attach the pads directly to your skin, there are a few things you should know.

 We put safety first.
 Studies have shown that TENS therapy is a safe and effective way to relieve pain.
 However, it is not recommended for people who are currently using a pacemaker.
-People with epileptic conditions or bleeding disorder are also advised against using TENS units.
-Otherwise, TENS electrode pads cannot be placed on open wounds or sore.
+People with epileptic conditions or a bleeding disorder are also advised against using TENS units.
+Also, TENS electrode pads cannot be placed on open wounds or sores.

-For pregnant people and children.
-It is very important they consult their physicians before using a TENS unit.
+For pregnant women and children, it is very important to consult with a physician before using a TENS unit.

-To summarize, if you have preexisting medical conditions or are concerned about using a TENS unit, you’d better get some professional medical advice from your doctor.
-These people will check your medical history and conditions to determine if you are OK for a TENS therapy.
+To summarize, if you have preexisting medical conditions -- or are concerned about using a TENS unit -- it is recommended to get professional medical advice from your doctor.
+They will check your medical history and any preexisting conditions to determine if you are OK to use TENS therapy.

 Some Safety Tips

-Read the manual before you using the TENS unit.
-Don’t assume it is safe for you because TENS machines come in a variety of size and design.
+Read the manual before using the TENS unit.
+Not all TENS machines work the same.
 You must follow the instructions that come with your particular unit.
-There are reports of people being jolted the first time they used the unit with the maximum setting.
-Put it at the smallest setting and from there you can increase gradually.
+There are reports of people getting shocked using the unit the first time and on the maximum setting.
+Always start with the lowest setting and increase gradually.

-As I have mentioned before, TENS unit pads cannot be placed or too closed to open wounds or damaged skin, the wound can become further irritated and may also take longer to heal.
+As mentioned before, TENS unit pads cannot be placed on -- or too close to -- open wounds or damaged skin.
+The wound can become further irritated and may also take longer to heal.
 If you feel muscle pain while using TENS, you may have the intensity set too high.
 Try a lower setting or take a break from your TENS unit for a while.